kccqzy/QCL/README.md

   y = 4,
   ret = x * y,
 } {
-  # Will not work because the previous value of x does not exist yet.
+  # Will not work because non-abstract fields in abstract tuples cannot be overridden.
   x += 1,
 }.eval
 ```